 Toward the beginning of our web design process at Infomedia, we create a site map for your new website — this functions as a kind of outline, or plan, for the way your future site is organized.

 At Infomedia, our web design process starts with a site map, or a plan for the organization of your site.
+But before we even thought of a web design for our website, we had to take into account the various parameters that websites like www.spamzilla.io offered us for our selection.
 Creating your site map is a great way to plan what you’ll include on your future website.
 If you’re starting from scratch, drawing up a site map can be a guide not only for your web designer, but also for you as you gather content about your business.
 And if you’re migrating content from an existing website to a new one, your site map can help you improve the way your content is organized and identify what needs to be updated and changed.

 Putting the site map together helps you get your ideas together and organized so your website designer can understand what you’re going for — it can also be useful in figuring out what’s missing, because the site map often reveals holes in your content.
 Knowing at the beginning of the process that you’ll need to get more text or photos can shave time off your deadline, because you can be working on getting that content while your designer starts crafting your website.